Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 3

     | **Fighting Dirty**
     | After successfully dealing damage to a target, or affecting them with any kind of flask or trap, you may use dirty tactics to inflict a status effect which lowers any one of the target's primary attributes by 1, or their Speed by 2.
-The status effect lasts until the beginning of your next turn.
+This effect lasts until the beginning of your next turn.

     | *You learn another trap blueprint of any rarity.*